women-at-sea-in-boat-belize-capa

 Looking Forward

-Shereene’s final message to women working in the fishing industry is not to be afraid of “stepping out.”
+Shereene’s final message to women working in the fishing industry is to not be afraid of “stepping out.”
 “Women need to be recognized as part of the fishing community,” she says.

 About the CAPA Initiative